aurda012/DOMPigGame/README.md

-#H1 DOMPigGame
+# DOMPigGame

->This is a clever javascript game to give an example of how DOM manipulation works.
+> This is a clever javascript game to give an example of how DOM manipulation works.